This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Chichen Itza with Sacred Cenote Tour

 Hotel pick-up and drop-off from most hotels in Cancun are included in the price, as well as a delicious buffet lunch!
-Not included, however, are state taxes of $31 USD per adult and $20 USD per child, which must be paid via cash or card when you check in.
-Also, if you plan to swim at Cenote Suytun, you will need to pay to rent a life jacket which costs $3 USD.
+Not included, however, are state taxes of $35 USD per adult and $5 USD per child, which must be paid via cash or card when you check in.
+Also, if you plan to swim at Cenote Samaal, you must bring a swimsuit and towl.

 Allow 12 hours for this tour!
 You should also book it in advance online because it is a popular one!